Marjorie O'Connell: Personal life

 The summer following her freshman year, she began an affair with her geology professor, Amadeus Grabau that would continue throughout her graduate studies and for two years after.
 Grabau promised that he would leave his estranged wife, writer Mary Antin, and marry Marjorie when she finished her doctorate.
 Upon discovering that he was still visiting Antin and reluctant to divorce, Marjorie ended the affair in 1918 and Grabau left for China in the fall of 1920.
 In her later life, she wrote about the love she had for Grabau and how she regretted not marrying him and going to China with him.

 In 1918, she met Barnum Brown through the American Museum of Natural History.
 Shearon worked on the ammonite fossils that he brought back from Cuba.
 Brown was a big support to her during her breakup with Grabau, and she wrote numerous letters to him in 1920 that were mostly about her daily life and work.

 By 1922 at age 32, her interests in palaeontology were declining and she left her position with the museum following a dispute about an entry in Encyclopædia Britannica.
 Marjorie began a solo hike cross-country from New York City to St. Louis.
 She would return to New York in 1924.

 In 1923, she met William Shearon and worked with him in real estate.
 They would marry in 1927.
 He left his wife for her; however, he did not want any children as he already had three.
 They later bought a house and moved to Long Island, New York.

-Following her husband's death in 1960, Marjorie started an affair with Rufus B. Robins, who she knew from her work with the American Medical Association.
+Following her husband's death in 1960, Marjorie started an affair with Rufus B. Robins, whom she knew from her work with the American Medical Association.
 Her letters to him, along with those sent to Barnum Brown, offered some of the only insight into her relationship with Grabau.
 All of her writing appears to allude to Marjorie having feelings for both Brown and Robins.